vinilios/snf-occi/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to snf-occi's documentation!
+snf-occi's documentation!
 ====================================

-snf-occi implements OCCI specifications to synnefo's API in order to achieve greater interoperability in common tasks refering cyclades management.
+**snf-occi** implements OCCI specifications to synnefo's API in order to achieve greater interoperability in common tasks refering cyclades management.
+This module is a translation bridge between OCCI and Openstack API and is designed to be as independent as possible from the rest IaaS, providing an OCCI compatibility layer to other services using Openstack API.

+**snf-occi** is based in modules provided by kamaki cli-tool when dealing with REST API calls to Openstack.

 .. toctree::
    :maxdepth: 2